 - Secondly, they’re going to get a lot of nonsense coming through the inquiry forms as well where it’s not a legitimate inquiry.
-(You may need to take spam into consideration also like marketers offering bullshit SEO services)
+(You may need to take spam into consideration also like marketers offering cheap SEO services etc)

 - Lastly, they might suck at selling or have an inexperienced person answering the phone/email.

 Whatever the case, you’ll always want to go under, rather than over in terms of tracking estimated revenue.

 Now, the whole purpose of doing all of this is so you can sit in on an end-of-month strategy call with a client and be able to say the following –